hackingmaterials/automatminer/docs/source/basic.rst

     details = pipe.inspect()

-Inspection specifies all parameters to all Automatminer objects needed to construct the pipeline and specify all of its internal operations.
+Inspection specifies all parameters to all Automatminer objects needed to construct the pipeline and all of its internal operations.
+In contrast to the summary which provides a more human interpretable digest, inspection generates the true attribute names and values of each object in the MatPipe heirarchy.
 It is typically very long, though human readable.
 An analogy: if your pipeline were a plumbing system, :code:`inspect` would tell you everything :code:`summarize` tells you, plus the model numbers of all the bolts, joints, and valves.

 **Save to a file**